petemaynard/Quiz_Game/README.md

 ## Credits

-Created entirely by Pete Maynard.
+Created by Pete Maynard
+with some assistance from tutor Dru Sanchez